 - Ability to organize, set priorities, and work under pressure while paying attention to detail;

 - Strong computer skills;

 - Good disposition, hard-working, creative, with an interest in taking on a variety of tasks; and

 - Commitment to the goals and methods of the Congressional Sportsmen’s Foundation.
 An interest in hunting, fishing, and outdoor recreation is encouraged.

-TO APPLY: E-mail your cover letter, complete resume, a college transcript, and three references.
+TO APPLY: E-mail your cover letter, complete resume, and three references.
 Finalists will be interviewed in person or by telephone.
 Deadline: Rolling deadline with winter, spring, summer and fall positions available.

 Please send completed applications to: